-“You’ll not be pointing it at me if you ain’t got hands to hold it, will ya?” he said.
+“You’ll not be pointing it at me if you ain’t got hands to hold it, will ya, Splits?” he said.

 Splitfinger, his back to his friend, stiffened, his crooked fangs sliding over his taught lips as he grimaced.
 He clenched his fist, making sure it was hidden from Murda by the bulk of his not insubstantial head.

-But before he could launch his surprise punch, Aggler coughed.
+Just before he could launch the surprise punch he was planning, Aggler coughed.

-“Remember, boys, no arguin’,” he said, calmly swinging his blunderbuss around to aim at the pair of them.
+“’Member, boys, no arguin’,” he said, then blew upon the smouldering matchcord of his blunderbuss to remove the ash and make it sparkle.
 “Poglin said I could shoot ya if ya got to fightin’ again, an’ I mean to follow orders.
 I knows how to be a good gob.”

-Murda and Splitfinger froze, then as the cutlass was lowered and thrust into the dirt, the fist was unclenched.
+Murda and Splitfinger froze.
+As the cutlass was lowered and thrust into the dirt, the fist was unclenched.

 “’Sbetter,” said Aggler.
-If you get it fixed before it’s dark den I don’t need to tell Poglin about your naughtiness.
-He wants if ready real quick just in case the fun starts tomorrow.
-You don’t wanna miss out on the fun do ya?”
+If you get that fixed before it’s dark den I don’t need to tell Poglin anyfink about no naughtiness.
+He wants that ready real quick just in case the fun starts tomorrow.
+You don’t want the boss to miss out on his fun, do ya boys?”